 There is a notably disturbing shot, while the Powerpuff Girls fight Him, where the camera pans over a series of dilapidated posters detailing Townsville's descent into hell.
 First the Powerpuff Girls go missing, then Professor Utonium is accused of fraud, then the Mayor disappears and finally Him comes into the picture.
 The juxtaposition of the last two posters is particularly creepy as it suggests Him may have been voted into power.

-The episode where Him invades the girls dreams to bring about their worst possible nightmares.
+The episode, Power-Noia, where Him invades the girls dreams to bring about their worst possible nightmares.
 The worst of the nightmares isn't Bubbles's or Buttercup's, even though they are both frightening.
 The worst is Blossom's, where she is in Mrs. Keane's classroom, answering questions for a quiz, in which she is getting everything wrong.
 That, at first, doesn't sound like much, but think about it.
 Blossom's worst nightmare is pretty much saying she believes her self worth is judged by her intelligence, and her intelligence alone.
 This comes into Nightmare Fuel territory when you realize that most people who think like that on that extreme level are SUICIDAL.
 The LEADER of our heroes being SUICIDAL deep down?
-Add in the fact that she's only FIVE YEARS OLD and that hits a whole new level of HONF.
+Add in the fact that she's only FIVE YEARS OLD.

 The part where Bubbles saw her demonic toys for the first time.
 She begs Blossom and Buttercup (who are either still asleep or illusions conjured up by HIM) to help her and Blossom simply tells her that "whatever it is, it's not real and if you just tell yourself that it'll go away".
 So Bubbles closes her eyes and says "It's not real".
 When she opens them, the toys are still there.
 She does it again.
 They're closer now.
 She does it again.
 This time, they're right in her face!
 The fact that it cuts to commercial and then Blossom's nightmare directly after doesn't help at all.